FREE Case Review (866) 588-0600

 4 Symptoms of Emotional Distress

-Severe emotional distress can present in various ways from person to person and emotional injury to injury.
-This is part of what makes an emotional distress claim so challenging, as there is no set pattern.
-However, the following symptoms are commonly seen alone or in combination when someone is experiencing emotional suffering:
+Severe emotional distress can present in various ways, from person to person and emotional injury to injury.
+This makes an emotional distress claim challenging, as no set pattern exists.

 1. Anxiety, Fear, Nervousness or Post Traumatic Stress Disorder